Stratio/cassandra-lucene-index/doc/documentation.rst

         'schema' : '{
             analyzers : {
                 an_analyzer : {
-                    type  : "snowball",
+                    type: "snowball",
-                    language : "English",
+                    language: "English",
-                    stopwords : "a,an,the,this,that"
+                    stopwords: "a,an,the,this,that"
                 }
             }
         }'